Card games in Hungary

 - Preferánsz (related to Austrian Preference)

 - Lórum - a compendium game with a fixed sequence of contracts

 - Snapszli, also known as Snapszer - similar to Austrian Schnapsen

-- Alsós, also called Vannak, an elaborate game of the Jass family, which was very popular in the first half of the 20th century but seems unfortunately to have died out.
+- Alsós (short for Alsós Kaláber) and also known as Vannak, is an elaborate Jass game in which the under-knave (Alsó) is the highest trump.
+It incorporates some features of Tarokk and was very popular in the first half of the 20th century but seems unfortunately to have died out.

 - Ferbli - an elaborate gambling game in which the players bet on who has the best 4-card hand.